Lyagva/LGP/Readme.md

 Hello!
-I'm Lyagva and I "made" this pack!
+I'm Lyagva and I 'made' this pack!
 Well, actually I wasn't making all gradients.
 I just used gradients from "uiGradients" collection and then, through code, made "Eyedrop" styled gradient files.

 There are some folders: